 And during the thirteenth year as well, peace still remained…

 Gi Musen (CV: Tatsuhisa Suzuki) wakes up one day, several years after his death.
-He realises he was called for a reason, the person sacrificing themselves for something, but they missed a part in the summoning and he’s just offered the body.
+He realises he was called for a reason; the person sacrificing themselves for something, but they missed a part in the summoning and he’s just offered the body.
 It’s not difficult to figure out though, and soon he’s working on taking revenge, while hoping to stay alive himself.
 Continue reading “Madou Soshi Season 1 Episodes 1-3”

 This is another first – we’re getting a lot of them this year – as I wanted to review a CD I got a while ago (read over a year ago) because I liked the A-side in Rejet’s PV.
-But I haven’t gotten around to it because Mini-kid turned out to love the A-side so much I heard it on repeat for months and couldn’t bother to technically break it down because I’d have to play the tracks on repeat myself.
+But I haven’t got around to it because Mini-kid turned out to love the A-side so much I heard it on repeat for months and couldn’t bother to break it down technically because I’d have to play the tracks on repeat myself.
 I’ll take the opportunity here to mention that I’m a classically trained flautist, so I have a background in music and hence might break down the music more than seems normal.
 If so, just let me know I went to technical.
 Lol.

 This is part of the Marginal #4 series, but I haven’t actually played Marginal #4.
 Or seen the anime.
 So I’ll review this from someone who just happens to like KENN a lot.
 Or something.
 Lol.
 I mention lyrics, but I didn’t want to make this post super long and I don’t think it’s something you absolutely need to know.
 But I translated them, and the translations can be found here.
 There’s also a drama, and you’ll find a summary of that below.